-Note: Reset the configurations only if instructed by a Sprint representative.
+Note: Reset the configurations only if instructed by a Virgin Mobile representative.
 After a configuration reset:

-- You must go through the device setup (page 20) and 3G activation.
-(The latter starts automatically.) - · Any changes you've made to the settings are lost. - 1.
-Log in to the home page. - Click Advanced settings > Device > About. - 3.
-Click Reset Device to Factory Defaults. - 4.
+- · You must go through the device setup (page 20) and 3G activation.
+(The latter starts automatically.) - Any changes you've made to the settings are lost. - 1.
+Log in to the home page. - 2.
+Click Advanced Settings > Device > About. - Click Reset Device to Factory Defaults. - 4.
 When prompted, enter the SPC (Service Programming Code).
-(If you don't know your SPC, contact Sprint.)
+(If you don't know your SPC, contact your service provider.)